 Funke is the master pasta maker and owner of the Felix Trattoria in Venice, California.
 This book is all about how to make your own tender, handmade pasta.
 Funke has opinions, lots of opinions.
 He has opinions about pasta machines.
 He has opinions about the best rolling surface for dough.
 He has opinions about how thick the dough should be.

 If you are a total pasta nerd, then his opinions will resonate with you.
-He’ll teach you how to use techniques that he learned in Emilia Romagna, Italy and give you guidence on how to create the perfect pasta and sauce pairings.
-The book also includes mouth watering photography and stories from his restaurant, and his experiences in Italy.
+He’ll teach you how to use techniques that he learned in Emilia Romagna, Italy and give you guidance on how to create the perfect pasta and sauce pairings.
+The book also includes mouth watering photography as well as stories from his restaurant, and his experiences in Italy.

 Guerilla Tacos: Recipes from the Streets of LA, by Wesley Avila and Richard Parks III

 Because of course you need a cookbook that covers street tacos!
 Avila has received a ton of accolades for his food, including being crowned the Best Taco Truck in LA by LA Weekly.
 Avila doesn’t call his tacos authentic, but he does call them personal, and his tacos go way beyond the basic asada, carnitas and pastor.

 This taco cookbook has 50 base recipes that you can riff on.
 It covers the range from veggie options like roasted pumpkin tacos, seafood options like shrimp and chorizo, brisket tacos and a few soups and tortas.